qdevelopergithub/LAMP/README.md

 ls 			(will show you the directory list) bin certs data html cd html			(go inside html directory)

-Inside html directory where you will create your wordpress, drupal or any php site which will sync to cluster for HA(High Availability)
+Inside html directory where you will create your wordpress, drupal or any php site which will sync to cluster for HA(High Availability).
-For testing purpose create any directory inside html directory
+For testing purpose create any directory inside html directory.

 ```
 sudo mkdir abc